vivienfan/Maps/README.md

   - Check the seeds file to see what gets seeded in the DB
 5. Run the server: `npm run local`
 6. Visit `http://localhost:8080/`
+7. In order to get the google search bar working.
+Please add the instruction in the .env file with your own googple api key.

 ## Dependencies